woodcrest-university/community-charter/chamber-of-commerce.md

 ## Contact Information
 For any questions or concerns regarding the Business Approval Process, please contact the Woodcrest Chamber of Commerce Board of Directors.

+### Chamber of Commerce Board of Directors
+The Chamber of Commerce Board of Directors is responsible for reviewing and approving business proposals submitted by individuals.
+The Board consists of the following members:

+- Sim Administrators
+- Sim Moderators
+- Roleplay Moderators

+The Board of Directors works together to ensure that all business proposals align with the goals and standards of the Woodcrest community, and that the approval process is fair and consistent for all applicants.